bazhenov/tango/doc/commpage.md

   └────┴───────────────────────────┴────────────┘
 ```

-There is **no read_cursor in shared memory**.
-R tracks its read position per lane locally.

 ### Samples

 Each sample slot is a `u64` holding total elapsed nanoseconds.
 The iteration count is fixed for the entire benchmark run (set via `run_benchmark(iterations=...)`), so it does not need to be stored per sample.